 April can be a lovely month to visit Venice.
-The weather is usually pleasant and the tourist crowds aren't yet too dense.
-That said, the last week of the month, known as the ponte or bridge between the national holidays of April 25 and May 1, is a time when many Italians take their vacations, so the city tends to fill up then.
+The weather is usually pleasant and the tourist crowds from Carnivale have dispersed, while summer vacation crowds haven't begun to pick up.
+There are two exceptions: When Easter falls in April, expect more visitors to Venice.
+Also, the last week of the month, known as the ponte or bridge between the national holidays of April 25 and May 1, is a time when many Italians take their vacations, so the city tends to fill up then.

 You'll find plenty going on in Venice during the month of April.
 Here are the city's top festivals, holidays, and events in April.